What to write about

 Your fee will be paid via PayPal only or in Civo credit.
 We cannot offer any other means of payment.
 There are no exceptions.

-Once a fee is agreed and your content is published, we will aim to pay you within 4 weeks of your publish date.
-But more often than not we will complete payments within 7 days.
+Once a fee is agreed upon and your content is ready to be published, we will aim to pay you within 4 weeks.
+More often than not, we will complete payments within 7 days.

 Payments for edits